 Why new homes are more energy efficient

-As UK energy prices soar, it's never been a better time to buy a new build, which save homeowners an average of £2,600 in energy bills.*
+As UK energy prices soar, it's never been a better time to buy a new build, which save homeowners an average of £420 in energy bills.*

-Along with reducing household spends, new build homes emit just a third of the carbon produced by traditional housing - meaning buying new is a great choice for the planet as well as your purse.
+Along with reducing household spends, new build homes emit around a third of the carbon produced by traditional housing - meaning buying new is a great choice for the planet as well as your purse.

 Lower running costs

-This is because our homes are built to modern standards with a number of energy-saving provisions, leading the vast majority to have an EPC rating of A or B.
+Our homes are built to modern standards with a number of energy-saving provisions, leading the vast majority to have an EPC rating of A or B.

 How our homes help